berkayvuran/berkayvuran/README.md

 ### Business Development Specialist @OZEM Academy (11.2017 - 02.2019)
 - Led marketing strategies for growth
 - Gave training to more than 50 institutions such as MEV College and National Education Directorate
-- Create internal communication structure
+- Created internal communication structure
 - Researched about human-machine interface methods
 - Designed experimental psychology pathways for the academy with healthcare professionals